Grand Hotel lawn on Mackinac Island

 Plan the Grand Hotel side of Mackinac

-The best version is slower than a checklist: ferry, bags, porch time, carriages, one scenic loop, and enough margin to remember you are on an island.
+The best version is slow and classic: ferry, bags, porch time, carriages, one scenic loop, and enough margin to remember you are on an island.

 Arrival day

-Get luggage handled, make the ferry transfer boring on purpose, then use the first evening for Main Street, harbor light, and a low-drama dinner.
+Get luggage handled, enjoy the ferry crossing, then let the first evening be Main Street, harbor light, and a dinner that does not need a costume change.

 Porch-and-carriage day